ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    If the AS does not support diff queries, it ignores the 'diff' query parameter when present in the GET request, and proceeds like when processing a full query of the TRL (see {{ssec-trl-full-query}}).

-   Otherwise, the AS MUST return a 4.00 (Bad Request) response in case the 'diff' query parameter of the GET request specifies a value other than 0 or a positive integer, irrespective of the presence of the 'cursor' parameter and its value (see below).
+   Otherwise, the AS MUST return a 4.00 (Bad Request) response in case the 'diff' query parameter of the GET request specifies a value that is neither 0 nor a positive integer, irrespective of the presence of the 'cursor' parameter and its value (see below).
 The response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response is a CBOR map, which MUST include the 'error' parameter with value 0 ("Invalid parameter value") and MAY include the 'error_description' parameter to provide additional context.

 * 'cursor': if included, it indicates to perform a diff query of the TRL together with the "Cursor" extension, as defined in {{sec-using-cursor-diff-query-response}}.
 Its value MUST be either 0 or a positive integer.